-Once the school has an agreed vision then it needs to implement that vision: the criteria for this can be found in the SRF aspects 1b1 - 1b9 which includes the following:
+Once the school has an agreed vision then it needs to implement that vision: the criteria for this can be found in the SRF aspects 1b1 - 1b10 which includes the following:

-- (1b-1) Proactive strategic leadership indentifies, empowers and supports individuals to lead aspects of technology This approach results in significant impact on many aspects of the school's work - (1b-2) The digital strategy sets out clear priorities for realising the vision. - (1b-4) School safeguarding policies, user/home agreements and planning support the principles and values of digital citizenship and digital society to ensure that pupils and other members of the school community progressively develop age-appropriate safe and responsible behaviours within and beyond school - (1b-5) The school understands the long term full cost implications of its digital strategy both in terms of purchasing new technologies and associated effective professional development. - (1b-6) There is regular and detailed monitoring and evaluation of the effectiveness of the strategy schools subsequently went on to gain ICT Mark accreditation and all found the process both illuminating and supportive.
+- (1b-1) Proactive strategic leadership indentifies, empowers and supports individuals to lead aspects of technology This approach results in significant impact on many aspects of the school's work - (1b-3) The digital strategy sets out clear priorities for realising the vision. - (1b-4) School safeguarding policies, user/home agreements and planning support the principles and values of digital citizenship and digital society to ensure that pupils and other members of the school community progressively develop age-appropriate safe and responsible behaviours within and beyond school - (1b-5) The school understands the long term full cost implications of its educational technology strategy both in terms of purchasing new technologies and associated effective professional development. - (1b-6) There is regular and detailed monitoring and evaluation of the effectiveness of the strategy - (1b-9) The school regularly monitors and evaluates the quality of the school business functions and associated workload (see separate statement below)